sofiaslost/UVMForkieList/README.md

 Main Website that LJ9859 runs: [UVMForkieList](https://lj9859.github.io/UVMForkieList/)

-Dev Website that Sofia run: [UVMForkieList](https://sofiaslost.github.io/UVMForkieList/)
+Dev Website that Sofia runs: [UVMForkieList](https://sofiaslost.github.io/UVMForkieList/)

 Also credit to [@sofiaslost](https://github.com/sofiaslost) for helping me with the css and other design flaws (see pull requests)